MirlindaSinanaj/Fail-101/README.md

 ## How to play

  You can test the game on [itch.io](https://johancuda.itch.io/fail-101).
-You just have to down load the file corresponding to your OS.
+You just have to download the file corresponding to your OS.

 ## Using the Ren'Py launcher

- If you want to check and use the game files available in this repositery, you can download the [Ren'Py launcher](https://www.renpy.org/latest.html).
-You can then use it to launch the game and modify it.
+ If you want to check and modify the game files available in this repositery, you can download the [Ren'Py launcher](https://www.renpy.org/latest.html).
+You can then use it to launch the game and modify it (you can check the documentation [here](https://www.renpy.org/doc/html/)).

  ## Interface